gramat-lang/specs/LANGUAGE.md

 In practice, the code is normally compiled and evaluated on runtime by an [engine](ENGINE.md) written in the host language.

+## Templates

+A template takes one or more parameters to produce an expression.
+This is specially util to avoid repeat patterns across the grammar.

+# Syntax

 Gramat syntax is conformed by following symbols:

 - [Text Tokens](#text-tokens)